alingse/ai-cli-log/README.md

 ## TODO

-*   **Argument Parsing:** Refactor the manual argument parsing to use a robust library like `yargs` or `commander` to improve maintainability and provide standard features like `--help`.
 *   **Markdown Support:** Investigate and potentially implement saving logs in Markdown format, which could include session metadata (e.g., command, timestamp, summary) in a frontmatter block.

 ---